 Manage CAIJ to guarantee the accessibility and quality of legal information

 Just like CAIJ employees, the directors have our members’ interests at heart.
-Accessible, mobilized and attentive, they embody the collaborative values that allow CAIJ to effectively play its role as legal information broker.
+Accessible, mobilized and attentive, they embody the collaborative values that allow CAIJ to effectively play its role as the essential resource for legal knowledge.
 Concerned about representing Quebec’s legal community and monitoring changes in the law, the CAIJ Board of Directors achieves gender parity and includes a wide array of skills and profiles insuring a diverse team.
 They are elected at a general meeting for a two-year term.
 Based on their profile, they are eligible for re-election for a maximum of two additional consecutive terms.
 Each member remains active until a successor is elected, barring exceptional circumstances.

 Alain Ricard was designated by the Bar of Montreal to sit on CAIJ’s Board of Directors in June 2018.
 He has been chairman since November 2019.

 He is also recognized as a recommended lawyer in Asset and Equipment Finance, Asset Securitization and Project Finance by Lexpert magazine and in Structured Finance and Project Finance by Best Lawyers.